 I have been teaching for a long time at a selective university.
 Students come to my classes with "A" averages in high school.
 But they don’t come knowing very much about the subjects they studied.
 They achieved high grades because they are bright and are motivated to get ahead through the standard procedures.
 They figured out what they needed to do to get high grades and then they did it.
 They figured how to do well on tests without learning much about the subject.
 They learned how to hold information, in the form that the teacher wanted, just long enough for the test.

 I have no objection to students’ entering my classes not knowing much.
 Information is easy to find and easy to supply.
 If students discover that they need to know something as background to what I am saying or what they are reading, they can ask or look it up.
 I’m only sorry that they wasted so much time in school when they would have been better off playing and following through on their own interests.
 If they had done that, then those who decided to go to college and to take my course would have good reasons for doing so; and others would have good reasons for choosing other routes.
 Students who have explored and are pursuing their own interests in their college studies are rare and delightful; they don’t treat their first year there as 13th grade.

 I also know teenagers who are presently in high school.
 Some are “good students” and some are not.
 What I have observed is that both groups are equally cynical about school.
 The “good students” may not quite recognize their cynicism or identify it as such, but it is clearly there.
 It manifests itself with every shortcut they take to a good grade.
 It manifests itself when, in asking for help, they say, “But I don’t really need to understand it; all I need is the right answer.”

 Keep tuned, and join the discussion.
-I’ll post a new installment every Wednesday, and I’ll take your questions, comments, and arguments into account.
+I’ll post every Wednesday, and I’ll take your questions, comments, and arguments into account.
 I hope to convince you that what I’m talking about is not pie-in-the-sky idealism.
 We’ll talk about real people, real schools, and findings from systematic empirical research.